The-Marcy-Lab-School-Code-Challenges/cc-01-loops/README.md

-# Code Challenge: Console.log vs Return
+# Code Challenge: For Loops

 ## Instructions

-1. Create a folder in your AWS Cloud9 `/environment` directory called `code-challenges`.
 2. Clone down this assignment to your `code-challenges' directory in AWS Cloud9.
 3. Code your solution using JavaScript in `index.js`.
 4. **Be sure to run and test your code throughly!**